Background:

 User Research:

-I co-authored a 10 question survey our group could email to participants.
-I also co-authored our question script for one-on-one interviews.
-At the close of our research window, my team collectively achieved 23 survey responses and conducted nine one-on-one interviews.
+I co-authored a 10-question survey which we distributed to participants and I also co-authored the script for one-on-one interviews.
+By the end of the research window, we collected 23 survey responses and conducted nine one-on-one interviews.

 Snippet of the survey questions